-Be sure to check out the new exhibition, “My Dear Mr Ruskin…” Friendship, Inspiration and Scandal, John Ruskin and the Gaskell Family, which opened on 18 July and runs for a year.
+Be sure to also check out the exhibition, “My Dear Mr Ruskin…” Friendship, Inspiration and Scandal, John Ruskin and the Gaskell Family, which is on until the summer.
 It’s part of a programme of activities celebrating the bicentenary of the birth of writer, artist, social reformer, philanthropist, ecologist and ‘visionary thinker’ John Ruskin, taking place around the UK and also abroad.
 Often sharing the same ideals, putting them at odds with their contemporaries, John Ruskin and Elizabeth Gaskell were controversial writers during the 19th century.
 Our very own Festival of Ruskin in Manchester is popping up on various dates at venues around town, including Elizabeth Gaskell’s House – check out the website for upcoming events.

-Heck, if you still have time, have a cup of tea and a slice of cake while you’re here, and be sure to enjoy the well-established gardens (a peaceful haven set back off the busy road), then maybe nip to the not-too-far Whitworth Art Gallery, Pankhurst Centre and Victoria Baths for more inspiring interiors and stories.
+Heck, if you still have time, have a cup of tea and a slice of cake while you’re here, and then maybe nip to the not-too-far Pankhurst Centre (which offers a joint tour ticket with Gaskell’s House), Whitworth Art Gallery and Victoria Baths for more inspiring interiors and stories.